Raven paradox: Rejecting material implication

 To say that all ravens are black in the absence of any ravens is an empty statement.
 It refers to nothing.
 "All ravens are white" is equally relevant and true, if this statement is considered to have any truth or relevance.

 Some approaches to the paradox have sought to find other ways of interpreting "If $A$ then $B$" and "All $A$ are $B$," which would eliminate the perceived equivalence between "All ravens are black" and "All non-black things are non-ravens."

 One such approach involves introducing a many-valued logic according to which "If $A$ then $B$" has the truth value $I$, meaning "Indeterminate" or "Inappropriate" when $A$ is false.
 In such a system, contraposition is not automatically allowed: "If $A$ then $B$" is not equivalent to "If $\overline{B}$ then $\overline{A}$".
 Consequently, "All ravens are black" is not equivalent to "All non-black things are non-ravens".

 In this system, when contraposition occurs, the modality of the conditional involved changes from the indicative ("If that piece of butter has been heated to 32 °C then it has melted") to the counterfactual ("If that piece of butter had been heated to 32 °C then it would have melted").
 According to this argument, this removes the alleged equivalence that is necessary to conclude that yellow cows can inform us about ravens:

-In proper grammatical usage, a contrapositive argument ought not to be stated entirely in the indicative.
-Thus:

-From the fact that if this match is scratched it will light, it follows that if it does not light it was not scratched.